BraeTroutman/branch-n-bound/README.md

 2. Identify examples of problems that can be solved with each
 3. Define example N/P Complete Prob for BnB solving

-## Backtracking
+## Backtracking `30 min`

 Search Problems

-1. Example Satisfiability: conventional solution
+1. Example Satisfiability: defining our search space
-2. Satisfiability: how can we prune solutions
+2. Satisfiability: limiting our search space

-## Branch and Bound
+## Branch and Bound `40 min`

 Optimization Problems